nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ## Final notes

 With this guide, it should have been possible for you to have a running Arch Linux installation.
 Any smaller problems can be solved with help from the Wiki or the Foruns.
 You can also search in Google, you will likely find your issue and how to solve it.

+Gnome contains it's own store, which brings the flatpak package manager.
+You can use it, but I don't think it's that well optimized for Arch Linux.
+To remove the Gnome store, use ```sudo pacman -R gnome-software```.
+Consider installing an [AUR Helper](https://wiki.archlinux.org/index.php/AUR_helpers), such as ```yay```.
+With this tool you will have access to the AUR, and can install a lot of ported/original packages (most of the Jetbrains IDEs are there!).
+In the future, I will write a guide in how to install an AUR Helper.

 Remember to have fun.
 Don't bloat Arch too much, otherwise it loses it's purposes (Yeah you can start with the yabayabayaba Gnome is a RAM hog, but I don't really care, I like it).
 Cheers everyone.